aalvarez11/jobify/README.md

 npm i morgan@1.10.0 dotenv@16.0.3
 ```

+Since morgan is middleware, we have to import it into our server:

 ```js
 import morgan from 'morgan';

 app.use(morgan('dev'));
 ```

+After trying out morgan, we want to create a .env file and add .env to the .gitignore list so it doesn't get added to the git repo.

 - create .env file in the root
 - add PORT and NODE_ENV